openSUSE/squinnie/Readme.md

 ## Installation

-This project now uses Python 3 since execnet-importhook does not support Python 2.
-The requirements can be found in `requirements.txt`.
+The requirements for this project can be found in `requirements.txt`.